scrudgey/adv2/oldnotes/new.md

 1. reading the note should collapse note.text and information provided should just be note.text.
 2. reading the note should short-circuit the note.text state and override it with text provided by imperative.

+choice 2 is pointing in a new direction: functional recasting of superposition and collapse. there are two behaviors, depending on whether we are motivated or not. this suggests that context free grammar could be just a special case of the overarching system.

+exposed action interfaces that specify types of transformations on state allow the determination of imperative distance and motivated collapse.

+the function is like a lazy value: it

 ---